Explore Graduate and Professional School

 Before applying to a graduate or professional program, you should consider the following questions.

 - Do you have a clear purpose and goal for attending graduate school?

-- What are my long- and short-term goals?
+- What are your long- and short-term goals?

-- What is necessary for me to achieve these goals?
+- Is attending graduate school necessary for you to achieve these goals?

 - What are the benefits of not going to graduate school?